noop-inc/noop-sample-app-covid-19-mobility/README.md

 2) Confirm Noop Local has been properly installed by entering `noop` in a terminal window.
 This command should output the current version of Noop Local installed on your device (e.g. `noop-local v1.0.11`).

-3) Confirm the Docker dameon on your device by entering `docker ps` into a terminal window.
+3) Confirm the Docker dameon is running on your device by entering `docker ps` into a terminal window.

 4) Clone this repository onto your local device: `git clone https://github.com/noop-cloud/mobility-dashboard.git`